nation3/law/Constitution.linked.md

 [[toc]]

 ## The Republic and the Constitution
-Nation3 is formed as a sovereign constitutional republic governed by its Citizens, who constitute the Nation3 DAO.
+Nation3 is a sovereign constitutional republic governed by its Citizens, who constitute the Nation3 DAO.

 ### Sovereignty
 a) Nation3 is a sovereign constitutional republic.